ClickioTech/ClickioConsentSDK-Android/README.md

 -   **`context`** – Requires an `Activity` or `Appilcation` context.
 -   **`mode`** – Defines when the dialog should be shown.
 Possible values:
     -   `DialogMode.DEFAULT` – Opens the dialog if GDPR applies and user hasn't given consent.
-  -   `DialogMode.RESURFACE` – Opens the dialog if GDPR applies.
+    -   `DialogMode.RESURFACE` – Always forces dialog to open, regardless of the user’s jurisdiction, allowing users to modify settings for GDPR compliance or to opt out under US regulations.

 ----------
 #### Consent Update Callback